 This section contains no entries.

-> The following form is available on the APD Web site ( http://www.apd.army.mil ).
+The following form is available on the Army Publishing Directorate Web site ( http://www.apd.army.mil/ ).

-> This appendix a suggested format of a memorandum used to develop a battalion-level OIP ( fig B-1 ); a suggested format for a battalion-level inspector's report ( fig B-2 ); a standard ICI schedule ( table B-1 ); and a list of ICI inspection areas (table B-2).
+This appendix contains a suggested format for a memorandum used to develop a battalion-level OIP ( fig B-1 ); a suggested format for a battalion-level inspector's report ( fig B-2 ); a sample of a standard ICI schedule ( table B-1 ); and a sample list of ICI inspection areas ( table B-2 ).

-> .)
+.)
 This report format is recommended

 for inspections conducted as part of the battalion command

 inspection program described in the sample battalion OIP memorandum.

 |0700-0730||Inspection in-briefing||Battalion commander/unit commander/staff||Unit area|